First National Bank was chartered in 1887 by Texas Pioneers Dan Cogdell, John Traylor, E.A. Hannaford, Jess Baker and James H. Doyle.

 First National Bank continued to grow through the years and serve the community wherever needed, becoming a pillar of strength to the area.
 During World War II the Bank’s President, Jake Green, served as the chairman of the War Bond Drive, helping accumulate funds for the effort.
 During the 1960’s the Bank’s Presidents, Henry Zweifel and John S. Luton, as well as Director Norma Crawford, worked hard to bring the damming of the Brazos River to form Lake Granbury, which has had an enormous impact on Hood County.
 Mrs. Crawford also led the drive to bring renovation to Granbury’s historical square, which is a strong tourist attraction still today.

 As in the beginning, First National Bank is still a locally owned community bank with its focus on serving the community.
-While adapting and staying up to date with modern day technologies has helped First National Bank persevere through the years, our real secret to success has been our strong integrity and honesty in our banking relationships, and our continued service to the Hood County area.
-If you want friendly, personal, comfortable banking, stop by and visit any one of First National’s offices, where bankers treat customers like family, helping in any way we can, as we have done in Hood County since 1887.
+While adapting and staying up to date with modern day technologies has helped First National Bank persevere through the years, our real secret to success has been our strong integrity and honesty in our banking relationships, and our continued service to Hood, Johnson, and surrounding areas.
+If you want friendly, personal, comfortable banking, stop by and visit any one of First National’s offices, where bankers treat customers like family, helping in any way we can, as we have done since 1887.

 VP Chief Financial Officer

 It is an honor to be able to work for a company with such historical significance in this great community.
-FNB has been successful because of the relationships it has established with the Hood County residents.
+FNB has been successful because of the relationships it has established with the residents of Hood, Johnson, and surrounding counties.
 While staying up-to-date with technology is a priority for us, establishing and maintaining relationships based on trust and integrity will always be the top priority.
 We want every customer to know that they can trust us, and that sort of relationship is not something you can just arrive at through marketing or a short-term effort; it’s something that is planted and grown over years of doing the right thing.
 That’s the company that I’m proud to say I work for, and that’s the company philosophy that I will do everything I can to help maintain.